-The Board of Directors amended the budget during the fiscal year to revise the format of the budget.
-The District had a total negative variance for the year of \$20,895.
-The total negative variance was caused by one event: the District purchased a vehicle and equipment for that vehicle and did not include this purchase in the budget.
+The Board of Directors amended the budget during the current fiscal year to increase the contractual services line item by \$10,000 and to add a station 11-1 capital expenditure line item in the amount of \$50,000.
+The District had a total positive variance for the year of \$181,540.
+The positive variance was caused by the District not incurring as much capital outlay expenditures as was budgeted.